CCExtractor/sample-platform/install/installation.md

 - Install gcsfuse using [official documentation](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/installing.md) or using the following script
     ```
     curl -L -O https://github.com/GoogleCloudPlatform/gcsfuse/releases/download/v0.39.2/gcsfuse_0.39.2_amd64.deb
-    dpkg --install gcsfuse_0.39.2_amd64.deb
+    sudo dpkg --install gcsfuse_0.39.2_amd64.deb
     rm gcsfuse_0.39.2_amd64.deb
     ```
 - Now, there are multiple ways to mount the bucket, official documentation [here](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/mounting.md).

-    For Ubuntu and derivatives, assuming `/repository` to be the location of samples to be configured, the following can be added to `/etc/fstab` file, replace _GCS_BUCKET_NAME_ with the name of the bucket created for the platform:
+    For Ubuntu and derivatives, assuming `/repository` to be the location of samples to be configured, an entry can be added to `/etc/fstab` file, replace _GCS_BUCKET_NAME_ with the name of the bucket created for the platform:
     ```
-    GCS_BUCKET_NAME   /repository 	gcsfuse rw,uid=33,gid=33,noatime,async,_netdev,noexec,user,implicit_dirs,allow_other	0 0
+    echo "GCS_BUCKET_NAME   /repository 	gcsfuse rw,uid=33,gid=33,noatime,async,_netdev,noexec,user,implicit_dirs,allow_other	0 0" | sudo tee -a /etc/fstab
     ```

 - Now run the following command as root to mount the bucket:
     ```
+    sudo mkdir /repository
-    mount /repository
+    sudo mount /repository
     ```

+You may check if the mount was successful and the bucket is accessible by running `ls \repository` command.

+#### Troubleshooting: Mounting of Bucket

+In case you get "permission denied" for `\repository`, you can check for the following reasons:
+1. Check if the service account created has access to the GCS bucket.
+2. Check the output of `sudo mount \repository` command.

 Place the service account key file at the root of the sample-platform folder.

+#### MySQL installation
+The platform has been tested for MySQL v8.0 and Python 3.7 to 3.9.

+It is recommended to install python and MySQL beforehand to avoid any inconvenience.
+Here is the [installation link](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-22-04) of MySQL on Ubuntu 22.04.

 Next, navigate to the `install` folder and run `install.sh` with root permissions.